EventStore/documentation/docs/clients/dotnet/5.0/connecting/connecting-to-a-server.md

 ### Security

-The .NET API and Event Store can communicate either over SSL or an unencrypted channel (by default).
+The .NET API and EventStoreDB can communicate either over SSL or an unencrypted channel (by default).

 To configure the client-side of the SSL connection, use the builder method below.
-For more information on setting up the server end of the Event Store for SSL, see [SSL Setup](/docs/server/5.0.9/server/setting-up-ssl.md).
+For more information on setting up the server end of the EventStoreDB for SSL, see [SSL Setup](/docs/server/5.0.8/server/security/).

 ```csharp
 UseSslConnection(string targetHost, bool validateServer)